 End If

-Apply an If condition to check whether the active cell value is greater than 28.
-Define a color for active cells that fulfills the condition.
+We applied an If condition to check whether the active cell value is greater than 28.
+The code defined a color for active cells that fulfills the condition.

-In this example, we will highlight a range of cells based on criteria.
-We will first check if the value is numeric or not using the VBA IsNumeric function.
+We will check if the value is numeric using the VBA IsNumeric function.

-- Copy the VBA code below on the module.
+- Copy the VBA code below into the module.

 Sub hightlight_range_value()